Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some time was then spent on John Lennon’s “Come Together“, but it’s unclear what overdubs have been recorded on this date.

-The Beatles then started working on a new track, “The End“, under the working title “Ending“, to bring a conclusion to the long medley.
-They began rehearsing the song a number of times before recording seven takes of the backing track, as explained by Kevin Howlett in the “Abbey Road” Super Deluxe edition book (2019):
+The Beatles then began work on a new track, “The End” — under the working title “Ending” — intended to serve as the conclusion to the long medley on “Abbey Road.”
+They first rehearsed the song a number of times before recording seven takes of the backing track, as explained by Kevin Howlett in the “Abbey Road” Super Deluxe edition book (2019):

 Officially, there are seven documented takes of the main section for the ending of ‘The Long One’.
 After the seventh on the tape, however, there are outtakes numbered 22 to 33.
 It is likely that after 33 rehearsal takes the tape was rewound and the numbering was restarted.